DenLilleMand/blog/README.md

 #Jenkins and docker
 Nice enough jenkins has built in support for running docker containers, i fought a long time trying to get forever.js execute a binary Go file but eventually gave up, i think docker is better as a future time investment anyway.

+Remember to run:

+sudo usermod -a -G docker $USER sudo usermod -a -G docker jenkins

+And remember to reboot the VM for jenkins to get the changes and/or restart the SSH connection if you just want to run the commands your self

 Mainly using: https//jenkins.io/doc/book/pipeline/docker/ as a reference

 https://go.cloudbees.com/docs/cloudbees-documentation/cje-user-guide/index.html#docker-workflow